Turkish president takes action at protest-rocked university | Education

 Turkish president takes action at protest-rocked university

-Turkey's president has ordered the establishment of two new departments in the country's most prestigious university, which has been rocked by weeks of protests.
+Turkey's president has ordered the establishment of two new departments in the country's most prestigious university, which has been rocked by weeks of demonstrations protesting his appointment of a new rector with government links.

-Officials from the United States, the United Nations and the European Union have criticised Turkey's handling of the protests as well as a series of homophobic comments that were made by Erdogan and other officials while denouncing the demonstrations.
+Officials from the United States, the United Nations and the European Union have criticized Turkey's handling of the protests as well as a series of homophobic comments that were made by Erdogan and other officials while denouncing the demonstrations.
+With the same order, the president opened new faculties in several universities, closed down some others and appointed 11 rectors elsewhere.

+The students in their letter said they knew its publication would likely result in criminal complaints, including for insulting the president, but they vowed to continue speaking out and protesting.

 ALSO READ